 17 May – 6 July 2018

 Curators: Christin Hoene and Jan Moriarty, and the Special Collections & Archives teamThe University of Kent is proud of its diverse student, staff and alumni community.
 ‘Out and Proud’ aims to showcase some of our LGBT+ champions, role models, and allies to highlight the amazing people on our campuses who share their stories to inspire others.
-It will also feature materials from the University of Kent’s Special Collections & Archives on queer identities throughout the 20th century.
+It will also feature books from the Templeman Library about and by LGBT+ role models throughout the ages.

 Role models challenge stereotypes, provide guidance and advice, and they are examples to all about being proud of who you are and overcoming prejudice and discrimination.